Executive Vice President, Associate Publisher

 Nicole Quasté’s passion for writing and travel brought her to Global Traveler in October of 2016 as assistant editor.

 When she’s not reading and writing, Nicole enjoys visiting art museums and wineries, fostering rescue dogs, and traveling as often as possible.
-Her love of Gothic architecture and history place Prague at the top of her favorite destinations list, and her most memorable experiences include hiking on Sheep’s Head peninsula in Southern Ireland, climbing Dunn’s River Falls in Jamaica, and touring wineries right here in her native Bucks County, Pa.
+Her love of Gothic architecture and history place Prague at the top of her favorite destinations list, and her most memorable experiences include hiking on Sheep’s Head peninsula in Southern Ireland, climbing Dunn’s River Falls in Jamaica, swimming the underground river systems in Mexico, and touring wineries right here in her native Bucks County, Pa.

-Nicole attended Millersville University as an undergraduate and will be graduating from Villanova in May with her Masters degree in English.
+Nicole attended Millersville University as an undergraduate and completed her Masters of English and Communications at Villanova University.
 She currently lives in Ambler, Pa. with her fiancé, Owen.

 Vice President/Digital Director